SOFTS-Robusta coffee hits fresh 12-year peak as supply squeeze persists

-LONDON, May 17 (Reuters) - Robusta coffee futures on ICE hit 12-year highs for a third day running on Wednesday as farmers in Vietnam, Brazil and Indonesia, the world's three largest producers, balk at selling
+NEW YORK/LONDON, May 17 (Reuters) - Robusta coffee futures on ICE hit 12-year highs for a third day running on Wednesday as farmers in Vietnam, Brazil and Indonesia, the world's three largest producers, balk at selling.

 COFFEE

-* Brazil's Cepea/Esalq, a research centre at the University of Sao Paulo cited difficulties in closing deals in the local market as "most farmers have made cash flow and, thus, are keeping their batches".

-* Robusta traders are pinning their hopes on a bumper crop and increased exports from Brazil going forward, though the country's current harvest progress has been slow.
+* Robusta traders are pinning their hopes on a bumper crop and increased exports from Brazil, though the country's current harvest progress has been slow.

 SUGAR

-* Dealers said sugar supplies remain tight but against that, there is no reason for prices to head higher as funds are reluctant to increase their net long position.
+* Dealers said sugar supplies remain tight but against that, prices have no reason to head higher as funds are reluctant to increase their net long position.

-* Looking ahead, they noted that the impact of El Nino on India's monsoon might be limited this year as the weather phenomenon is only just developing.
+* They noted that the impact of El Nino on India's monsoon might be limited this year as the weather phenomenon is only just developing.

 * India, the world's second largest sugar exporter, has forecast normal monsoon rainfall in 2023.

+* Meanwhile in Brazil, a change in fuel pricing is expected to increase the price gap between ethanol and sugar.

-* Singapore-based commodities trader Wilmar WLIL.SI has won a tender from Taiwan to supply it with up to 38,000 tonnes of raw sugar, a trader said.
+* Wilmar WLIL.SI has won a tender from Taiwan to supply it with up to 38,000 tonnes of raw sugar, a trader said.

 COCOA